absolute-quantum/cats-blender-plugin/README.md

 - Saves your current pose as a new shape key.

 ##### Apply as Rest Pose
-- Applies the current pose position as the new rest position
+- Applies the current pose position as the new rest position.
+This saves the shape keys and repairs ones that were broken due to scaling

 ## Model Options